Have a question? Browse our frequently asked questions and find the answer. Want to know how to submit your work? Check out the submission guidelines.

 ~ Preachy sounding stories with an overbearing moral or message

-We also feature rebus stories in Clubhouse Jr. These unique, picture-story pieces encourage parent-child interaction and reading development.
-A successful rebus features repeated images, concise word choice and a funny, insightful ending.
+We also feature rebus stories in Clubhouse Jr. These unique, picture-story pieces are written with the intent of encouraging parent-child interaction and reading development.
+Repetition of images, concise word choice and a funny, insightful ending are the most important aspects of a successful rebus.
 We urge potential authors to study previously published Clubhouse Jr. rebus stories to better understand this genre.
 Rebus stories should be 200 words.

-We are always looking for unique and interesting nonfiction stories and articles, especially stories about real-life kids.
+We are always looking for unique and interesting nonfiction stories and articles, especially stories about animals.
 Every article should have a Christian angle, though it shouldn’t be overbearing.
 The concepts and vocabulary should be appropriate for our audiences’ ages.

 What we’re looking for:

 ~ Unique animal and nature features tying into faith (400 words)

 ~ Easy craft, recipe and activity articles using common household items (300 words)

 ~ Short (250 words or less) stories of ordinary kids doing extraordinary things for our “Kids

 Like You” section.
 Should be a child you know.
 Written first-person about

 ~ Science or educational articles without Christian insight